 Description: The Oris Art Blakey Limited Edition celebrates the American jazz drummer and bandleader Art Blakey, who won a Grammy Lifetime Achievement Award in 2005.
 The watch is based on the Oris Artelier and features a dial decorated with the eight claws of Art’s bass drum and a case back in the style of a cymbal.
-Oris has had a strong last 12 months of releases but this model could be my favorite of what they have announced.
+Oris has had a strong several years of releases, but this model could be my favorite of them all.

 Specifications: Price: $2,020, Case Size: 35 mm, Thickness: 7.9 mm, Lug Width: 18 mm, Lug-to-Lug: 44.8 mm, Water Resistance: 30 m, Movement: NOMOS Alpha Manual, Crystal: Sapphire